South Carolina

 What does this mean to adoptees?
 How does an adoptee get their current medical information?
 What if the adoption was not done by DSS.

 Department of Social Services of S C will only reunite the adoptee and birth parent are registered with the state.
 Other Agencies have their own registries and both parties have to register an affidavit of consent at the discretion of the chief executive officer of the agency.
-What if the other part is deceased?
+What if the other party is deceased?
 How do we get current medical?

 When an agency or attorney closes their business, there is not a statute that the files be retained or turned over to the state or how long the file has to be kept by the attorney or agency as the state only keeps records for the adoptions they handle.